aorinevo/nyc-node-demo-reappsjs/README.md

+## Introduction
+Reapps.js is a custom NPM module that automates parts of the NavApp/ShopApp set-up process.
+Checkout the Basic Usage section for an example use case.

 ## Installation
 Clone the repo anywhere onto your computer, preferably to a directory called bloomies-ui-reapps.
 * In bloomies-ui-reapps/ run 'npm install'.